 2014 Aston Martin Vanquish Volante spy shots

-The car is expected to go on sale this summer, which suggests a debut in the coming months.
+The car is expected to go on sale later this year, which suggests a debut in the coming months.

 As our spy shots reveal, the Vanquish Volante will eschew a folding hardtop in favor of a conventional fabric roof.